 Modernizing the Regulatory System for Biotechnology Products

-In a move toward modernizing the regulatory system for products of biotechnology, the Executive Office of the President, along with the FDA, the U.S. Environmental Protection Agency (EPA), and the U.S. Department of Agriculture (USDA), has released the Proposed Update to the Coordinated Framework and the National Strategy for Modernizing the Regulatory System for Biotechnology Products.
+In an ongoing effort to modernize the regulatory system for products of biotechnology, the Executive Office of the President, along with the FDA, the U.S. Environmental Protection Agency (EPA), and the U.S. Department of Agriculture (USDA), has released the 2017 Update to the Coordinated Framework for the Regulation of Biotechnology.
+This final update was completed after reviewing public comments submitted in response to the Proposed Update to the Coordinated Framework, released on September 22, 2016.
+Read more on Modernizing the Regulatory System for Biotechnology Products.

 We regulate human and animal food from genetically engineered (GE) plants like we regulate all food.
 The existing FDA safety requirements impose a clear legal duty on everyone in the farm to table continuum to market safe foods to consumers, regardless of the process by which such foods are created.
 It is unlawful to produce, process, store, ship or sell to consumers unsafe foods.